alperozoner/recommendation_algo_report/README.md

 # recommendation_algo_report
 An algorithm performance report on the itemKNN algorithm using collaborative filtering paradigm as the learning method.
-I created this report during my summer internship at B2BPlanet.com
+I created this report during my summer internship at B2BPlanet.com.
+The models were created with open-source code provided by Arthur Fortes under MIT License.
+(See LICENSE.txt in root directory.)

 ## SUMMARY & USAGE LICENSE